 The only time you'll see PharMerica's products is when a nurse hands you a pill in a paper cup.
-It is the country's second-largest institutional pharmacy operator (behind Omnicare).
-The company provides purchasing, packaging, and dispensing of drugs to hospitals, nursing homes, assisted living facilities, and other long term care settings with more than 330,000 beds.
-PharMerica operates more than 90 institutional pharmacies, from which it packages and delivers medications in unit doses (rather than in bulk) to its customers in 44 states.
+As the country's second-largest institutional pharmacy operator (behind Omnicare), the company provides purchasing, packaging, and dispensing of drugs to hospitals, nursing homes, assisted living facilities, and other long term care settings with more than 330,000 beds.
+PharMerica operates about 120 institutional pharmacies, including 14 focused on infusion therapies and five for oncology medications, from which it packages and delivers medications in unit doses (rather than in bulk) to its customers in 45 states.
 It also provides consulting and monitoring services of drug usage to help care facilities comply with government regulations.

 PharMerica operates facilities in more than 40 states and serves customers in 45 states.
 Its largest operating markets include Texas, California, Florida, Pennsylvania, Tennessee, and Hawaii.

 PharMerica receives nearly half of its annual pharmacy services revenue from commercial Medicare Part D Plans.
 The government reimbursement programs Medicare and Medicaid combined account for about 10%.
 Other payers include institutional health care providers (30%), commercial insurance companies, private payers, and contracted providers.
 PharMerica keeps a close eye on changes to federal health care laws and insurance reimbursement policies which have the potential to affect its bottom line.